2nd Year Fellows Course

 Navigating, Networking and Negotiating Your First Job Workshop

 The ACG Women in GI Committee is hosting a program for both men and women geared towards senior GI fellows and junior faculty, addressing the specifics of both the private practice and academic job search.
 Discussions will focus on details of private practice versus academics, contract analysis, networking skills, negotiating skills, and work‐life balance.
 Separate breakouts for small group discussions are planned.
-Advance registration is required and space is limited.
-There is a $30 fee for this workshop.
-Dinner will be provided.
-To register, please visit the ACG Annual Scientific Meeting website.
+This course will be offered virtually in January 2021.
+More details will be available in late 2020.

 Career Opportunities for Women in GI Luncheon

 The ACG Women in GI Committee is hosting a program geared toward residents and trainees who are facing difficult decisions regarding the future of their medical careers.
 Female gastroenterologists from a variety of medical backgrounds will address the issues of being a female subspecialist, balancing career and family, and opportunities for women in medicine, and, more specifically, gastroenterology.
-This is a free program for attendees at the ACG Postgraduate Course.
-Advance registration is required and space is limited.
-To register, please click here.
+This is a free program for attendees at the ACG 2020 Virtual Annual Scientific Meeting and Postgraduate Course.